Take a second to think about this question: When was the last time you truly didn’t feel busy?

 Here are the four Postal technologies that help organizations cut lines and increase sales in the process:

-Consumer apps help Posts cut lines by letting people start their transactions from their home and finish them at the Post office or Pick-Up/Drop-Off spot.
+They help Posts cut lines by letting people start their transactions from their home and finish them at the Post office or Pick-Up/Drop-Off spot.
 This vastly reduces the time they need to spend at the physical location, freeing up resources to tend to the needs of other customers.

 The digital platform can be accessed from any mobile device and enables mail carriers to facilitate a number of transactions from the door step of a residence or business, as well as identify optimal routes for delivery.